Najsztub/BDM_UsbBlaster/README.md

 Above fragment initializes the UsbBlaster and then halts the target by displaying system registers and in effect re-entering BDM mode.

-The initialization code has a hard coded watchdog times that writes memory address `0x4f 2000` (CS10 pin) every 0.5 seconds.
-Without this the target resets.
+The initialization code has a hard coded watchdog timer that writes memory address `0x4f 2000` (CS10 pin) every 0.5 seconds.
+Without this the target resets itself.

 ```
 rsset 0xe 5